EDEN: Emerging Business Models for Digital Healthy Longevity

 From insight to impact.

-This research provides practitioners with the tools to capitalize on emerging opportunities leveraging digital health solutions.
-It offers a comprehensive extension to traditional Health Technology Assessment (HTA), bridging the implementation gap in preventive care.
+This research provides practitioners with the tools to capitalize on emerging opportunities in digital health technologies.

-• Desirability: Evaluate ecosystem fit and stakeholder alignment to ensure solutions meet the needs and values of multiple stakeholders, facilitating adoption and engagement (Study 1).
+• Identify stakeholders to collaborate on fulfilling the needs and facilitating adoption and engagement (Study 1).

-• Feasibility: Address real-world implementation by identifying operational barriers and stakeholder incentives to ensure successful deployment of digital health solutions (Study 2&3).
+• Conceptualize implementation strategies by addressing operational barriers and stakeholder incentives to deploy digital health solutions (Study 2&3).

 Publications